mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

  5.  sign in with teacher account: t1_uoft / password: 123456
  6. Go to profile page by clicking profile button on navigation bar
  7. Click my message and you will see the notification of comment made in step 3
  8. click the "view it" will redirect the page to the corresponding post detail

+As a **student**: write and like stories:
+Steps:
+    1. Sign in with student account: uoft_student_0 / password:123456
+    2. Click Story on the navigation bar
+    3. Stories from different students are listed their
+    4. Click the Like button to like a story and you can see the likes change immediately
+    5. In future, the likes could be integrated into gamify functions

 Every user:  update password
 Steps: